carsondarrow/lis4369/a2/README.md

 Three Parts:

-1. Create mobile recipe app using Android Srudio
+1. Backward Engineer python program
-2. Make recipe app different in some way
+2. Upload A2 ipynb file with working link
 3. Chapter Questions (Chs 3 4)

 #### README.md file should include the following items:

 * Course title, your name, assignment requirements, as per A1
 * Link to A1 ipynb file [payroll_calc.ipynb](a2_payroll_calculator/payroll_calc.ipynb)
-* Screenshot of running application’s first user interface
+* Screenshot of Payroll Calculator in Visual Studio Code
-* Screenshot of running application’s second user interface
+* Screenshot of Payroll Calculator in JuoyterNotebook
 * Bitbucket repo links

 > This is a blockquote.